Dr Marc-William Palen

 I am a historian at the University of Exeter.
 I specialise in the intersection of British and American imperialism within the broader history of globalisation since c.
 1800.
 I am particularly interested in comparing and contrasting the British and American Empires from the mid nineteenth century and, more broadly, in exploring how political economy, gender, and ideology have shaped global imperial expansion.
 I am currently working on a book exploring the intersections of global capitalism, anti-imperialism, and peace activism from the mid-nineteenth to the mid-twentieth century.

 I believe that connecting the past with the present is an essential part of a historian's craft.
 I am the co-director (with David Thackeray and Andrew Dilley) of the History and Policy Global Economics and History Forum in London.
-My commentary on historical and contemporary global affairs has appeared the Washington Post, the New York Times, the Conversation, the Australian, History Today, Newsweek, Time, and the Globalist, among others.
+My commentary on historical and contemporary global affairs has appeared in the Washington Post, the New York Times, the Conversation, the Australian, History Today, Newsweek, and Time, among others.
 I am also the editor of the Imperial & Global Forum, the blog of the Centre for Imperial & Global History.
 You can follow me on Twitter @MWPalen

 The "Conspiracy" of Free Trade: The Anglo-American Struggle over Empire and Economic Globalisation, 1846-1896 (Cambridge University Press, 2016).
 "Books of the Year," Financial Times 2016 Summer Reading List; "Top Ten Books of 2016," Globalist Magazine.